 - Pink: Sympathy, peace, familial love

 - Red: Everlasting love, familial love, beauty

 - Yellow: Celebrations of life, fond memories, youth

 - Blue: Mourning, condolences, hope

 Popular Mourning Arrangements

 Here are some of the most common arrangements used at a funeral.
-Whatever funeral home you select, they will certainly have all or most of these options.
+Most funeral homes can make arrangements for all or most of these options.

-Standing sprays are special arrangements typically set up on tripods around the casket.
-They are classic and beautiful expressions of love that provide loved ones with a visual representation of your condolences.
+- Standing sprays are special arrangements typically set up on tripods around the casket.

-Funeral crosses and hearts express devotion to faith and love.
-It’s important to remember that crosses are only appropriate for Christian services.
-Heart-shaped arrangements are usually appropriate for most western funerals.
+- Funeral crosses and hearts are shaped wreaths that express devotion to faith and love.
+Crosses are only appropriate for Christian services, while hearts are appropriate for most Western funerals.

 Many religious and cultural traditions have a long and storied history supporting gifts of funeral flowers, but not all religions and traditions do.